 Understanding the Value of Cleanings & Exams

 Regular brushing and flossing are effective ways to protect your smile to some degree, but at-home care simply cannot replace the procedures employed by skilled dentists.
 Gum disease can develop in areas of the gum line that are not accessible by a toothbrush, and cavities cannot be effectively treated with mouthwash.
 Drs.
 K.B.
-Parkes, Gary Waltemath, and Karen S Keenan at Iroquois Family Dentistry in Nashville, TN, offer a wide variety of preventative treatments that can ensure your teeth remain healthy and strong.
+Parkes, Gary Waltemath, and Karen S Keenan at Iroquois Dentistry in Nashville, TN, offer a wide variety of preventative treatments that can ensure your teeth remain healthy and strong.

 Benefits of Cleanings and Exams